mimmeer-dev/bootdos/README.md

 ## This is bootDOS
 The operating system that fits in 512 bytes.
 Technically, 390 bytes as of 0.3.0.
-It packs in a prompt, backspace, first letter based command parser, and 6 commands!
+It packs in a prompt, backspace, first letter based command parser, and 7 commands!
+Some of these include...
 - cls / clear: Clear Screen
-- reboot: Reboot
+- col: Set Colour (MUST BE 3 LETTERS!)
 - help: Help
 - prt / print: Print
 - ver: Version